motoo-tobbler/sm64ex-coop/README.md

 ❌ Texture packs that are too intensive (like full-res Render96)

-❌ Inconsistent crashes in star selects
+❌ Inconsistent crashes in star selects and entering Peach's Castle

 ❌ Discord